There are seven spider monkey types, most weighing about 10 kilograms (about 20 pounds).

 1. Red-faced Spider Monkey

-Northern South American rain forests are home to a species of spider monkey called the red-faced spider monkey (Ateles paniscus), commonly referred to as the Guiana spider monkey or red-faced black spider monkey.
+Northern South American rainforests are home to a species of spider monkey called the red-faced spider monkey (Ateles paniscus), commonly called the Guiana spider monkey or red-faced black spider monkey.

-Because of concerns about hunting and habitat loss, the IUCN has classed this species as Vulnerable.
+Because of hunting and habitat loss concerns, the IUCN has classed this species as Vulnerable.

 The types of spider monkeys have long, black hair, a naked red or pink face, and a few short, white hairs.
 Infants are born with dark skin that lightens with age.